-- Link to the wider contributory factors of homelessness, such as health, wellbeing, employment and economic factors. - Be consistent with other corporate strategies and objectives. - Involve partners in implementing the strategic homelessness objectives. - Have an Action Plan to show how the strategic objectives will be achieved. - Be monitored and reviewed during the life of the Strategy.
+- Link to the wider contributory factors of homelessness, such as health, wellbeing, employment, and economic factors. - Be consistent with other corporate strategies and objectives. - Involve partners in implementing the strategic homelessness objectives. - Have an Action Plan to show how the strategic objectives will be achieved. - Be monitored and reviewed during the life of the Strategy.

 In 2018 the Ministry of Housing Communities and Local Government (MHCLG) also published its "Rough Sleeping Strategy" which set out the government's vision "to support every person who sleeps rough off the streets and into a home"; to halve rough sleeping by 2022 and ending it by 2027.
 It focuses on three key themes: Prevention; Intervention; and Recovery.
 In 2021 this was further enhanced to include Systems Support to embed change and monitor progress.
+In September 2022, DLUHC published a new cross-government strategy to end rough sleeping called "Ending Rough Sleeping for Good".
+The principles of this new strategy are already included with this Homelessness & Rough Sleeping Strategy.